sabuhish/fastapi-mqtt/docs/getting-started.md

 - config: MQTTConfig config object

--client_id: Should be a unique identifier for connection to the MQTT broker.
+- client_id: Should be a unique identifier for connection to the MQTT broker.

 - clean_session: Enables broker to establish a persistent session.
                         In a persistent session clean_session = False.